-Previously looked after children are defined as children who have left the care system as a result of adoption or special guardianship order.
+Schools and colleges should be aware of the new duty to promote the education of previously looked after children.
+These are defined as children who have left the care system as a result of adoption or special guardianship order.
 It is recognised that these children may face the same difficulties and have the same vulnerabilities as looked after children.
+As an adoption friendly school, we have a range of strategies and training for staff around supporting these children.